jdi-docs/jdi-light/source/includes/_tutorial.md

     @UI("#user-name") public static Text userName;
 }
 ```
 Let’s develop our first simple Page Object and see how the test case will look like.
-We hava the Home Page with few elements: <br/>
+We have our Home Page with a few elements on it: <br/>
 - **user icon** - to open Login Form <br/>
-- **name, password** - two textfield on Login form<br/>
+- **name, password** - two textfields in Login form<br/>
 - **login button** - button for Login<br/>
-- **user name** - element that will appear on after success login<br/>
+- **user name** - element that will appear after successful login<br/>

-In order to make the code simple in JDI Light, we can use unified annotation **@UI("...")** that handle both Css and XPath locators and reduce the length of the code. <br/>
+In order to make the code simple in JDI Light, we can use a unified annotation, **@UI("...")**.
+It handles both Css and XPath locators, thus reducing the length of the code. <br/>
-And of course we can use one of the main JDI Light feature: Typified elements like **TextField, Button** and **Text**. <br/>
+And of course, we can use one of the main JDI Light features: Typified elements like **TextField, Button** and **Text**. <br/>
-And one more good news.
-We can make elements on Page Object static and keep tests more clear and obvious. <br/></br>
+And some more good news.
+We can make elements Page Object elements static and keep tests clearer and more obvious. <br/></br>

 ```java
 @JSite("https://jdi-testing.github.io/jdi-light/")